LinkSake/metwo/README.md

 2. Add favicon.

-3. Migrate content from the old blog + translate + add the new stuff (𖦹﹏𖦹;).

-4. Change domain records and anything else to make this the actual webpage.
+3. Change domain records and anything else to make this the actual webpage.

-5. I promise i had another important thing to add but i don't remember •ᴖ•.
+4. I promise i had another important thing to add but i don't remember •ᴖ•.